Spring MVC with XML Configuration

 </beans>

-7. Create Controller Class
+7. Creating a Controller Class

 package com.poc.controller;